rgaior/detectorsim/README.md

 python simwf gi 2   (runs thes simulation for the GI antenna with the method 2 )
 python simsignalwithtxt.py ../data/testenvelope.txt   (runs thes simulation for the norsat antenna with the method 3 and power envelope defined in ../data/testenvelope.txt)

+## usage
+to use the code, you need to change the paths that are in /utils/constant.py